hyperoslo/feeder/README.md

 ```

 You will now be able to display a feed on _/feed_ in your application.
 In order
-for Mingle to display anything in your feed, however, you will need to make
+for Feeder to display anything in your feed, however, you will need to make
 views per item type in the feed.
 Feeder looks up these views in
 _app/views/feeder/types_ by default, and then checks for a partial with the same
 name as your item type.
 As an example, if you have a `Message` model that you